By Alyse Bacine

 Creating a Safe Space for Clients

-Establishing physical and emotional safety is the cornerstone of effective breathwork coaching.
+Establishing physical and emotional safety is the cornerstone of effective coaching.
 This includes thorough pre-session screening, clear communication about what clients might experience, and creating environments conducive to deep internal work.
+This carefully cultivated safety enables clients to move beyond their habitual defenses and access deeper states where meaningful change becomes possible.

 Working Closely with Clients to Facilitate Transformation

-The breathwork coaching relationship is a collaborative partnership centered on the client's unique process and goals.
+The deliberate breath techniques relationship is a collaborative partnership centered on the client's unique process and goals.
 Rather than imposing standardized protocols, skilled coaches adapt their approach based on each client's needs, history, and current capacity.
+This collaborative model honors client autonomy while providing essential structure and expertise for breathwork coaching vs. breathwork facilitation.

 Training and Certification for Breathwork Coaches